Incense: Practical

+Odorizant

-Incense fragrances can be of such great strength that they obscure other less desirable odours.
+Incense fragrances can be of such great strength that they obscure less desirable odours.
 This utility led to the use of incense in funerary ceremonies because the incense could smother the scent of decay.
 An example, as well as of religious use, is the giant Botafumeiro thurible that swings from the ceiling of the Cathedral of Santiago de Compostela.
 It is used in part to mask the scent of the many tired, unwashed pilgrims huddled together in the Cathedral of Santiago de Compostela.

 A similar utilitarian use of incense can be found in the post-Reformation Church of England.
 Although the ceremonial use of incense was abandoned until the Oxford Movement, it was common to have incense (typically frankincense) burned before grand occasions, when the church would be crowded.
-The frankincense was carried about by a member of the vestry before the service in a vessel called a 'perfuming pan'.
+The frankincense was carried by a member of the vestry before the service in a vessel called a 'perfuming pan'.
 In iconography of the day, this vessel is shown to be elongated and flat, with a single long handle on one side.
 The perfuming pan was used instead of the thurible, as the latter would have likely offended the Protestant sensibilities of the 17th and 18th centuries.